Jamesreinhardt222/comm-documentation-assignment/index.md

 {: .no_toc }

-Slack is the one of the top online platform for professional correspondence and has distinct advantages over email communication.
+Slack is the one of the top online platforms for professional correspondence and has distinct advantages over email communication.

 ## Table of contents
 {: .no_toc .text-delta }